RAGUL01212321/Love/README.md

 # Love
-A simple program made with python. just use this to impress some one with your programming knowledge (●'◡'●) Have Fun ^_^
+A simple program made with python. just use this to impress someone with your programming knowledge (●'◡'●)

+Have Fun ^_^